ganeshkumarappsre/python_demos/python_intro.md

 - Easily readible ==> Easy to use, Easy to maintain

 #### Significant Indentation
 - Part of Syntax, not mere readibility

+#### Dynamically Typed
+- Need not declare type of variable
+- Variable can have different types at different times of execution
+- Variable type decided at runtime

+#### Garbage Collected
+- Automatic Memory Management process, reclaims memory allotted but no longer used
+- No need to manually de-allocate memory